fshahinfar1/mutilate/README.md

       -Q, --measure_qps=INT         Explicitly set master client QPS, spread across threads and connections.
       -D, --measure_depth=INT       Set master client connection depth.

+    DPDK options:
+          --my-mac=STRING           The MAC address of the agent.
+          --my-ip=STRING            The IP address of the agent.
+          --server-mac=STRING       The MAC address of the server.
+          --cpu-core=INT            The CPU core to run the agent on.

     The --measure_* options aid in taking latency measurements of the memcached server without incurring significant client-side queuing